Deltares/hydromt/docs/dev/migrating-to-v1.rst

 through the code.
 To simplify this, highlight the importance of the model region, make this part of the code easier to customize, and consolidate a lot of functionality for easier maintenance, we decided to bring all this functionality together in the `SpatialModelComponent` class.
-Some components inherit from the base component to provide a `region` attribute.
+Some components inherit from this base component to provide a `region` attribute.

 **Changes required**